amirrahmani/TwitterScrap/README.md

 # TwitterTools

-## These are set of scripts to extract tweets from user defined accounts and perform some counting on the tweets.
+## Scripts to extract tweets from user defined accounts and counting tweets.

 ### tweet_notification.py is a simple notifaction tool.
 On a tweet from the specified account it send text and also show a desktop notification.
 Sending text requires account on Twilio.